lbl-srg/obc/specification/source/draftTaggingConcept.rst

 where:

-xy is the top down level to which the element belongs (level20 - control system, level21 - atomic block, level22 - composite block, level10 - plant block, level11 - interface block, level00 - project block)
+xy - the level to which the element belongs (level20 - control system, level21 - atomic block, level22 - composite block, level10 - plant block, level11 - interface block, level00 - project block)

-f is the function (interface-[input, output, connector], controller, logic, atomicBlock, compositeBlock, interfaceBlock, plantBlock, projectBlock)
+f - the function (interface-[input, output, connector], controller, logic, atomicBlock, compositeBlock, interfaceBlock, plantBlock, projectBlock)

 n - block has 0:no parameters, 1:only protected parameters, 2: parameters user can edit, 3: both 1 and 2